hXoreyer/autossr/README.md

 ## Usage mehod

     you need install python3.x
-    use 'bash start.sh' to install and start ssr use 'python info.py' to view the config information run ssr locally
+    use 'python start.py' to install ssr
+    use 'python main.py' to enter the main interface run ssr locally